ChristopherRabotin/GMAT/application/README.txt

 Here are instructions for running the sample missions:

   - Download and install the GMAT application.
-  - Open GMAT and choose File > Open from the menu.
+  - Start GMAT and choose File > Open from the menu.
   - Navigate to the samples folder which is located in the GMAT root directory.
   - Choose the script file of your choice.